idptools/metapredict/docs/getting_started.rst

 metapredict V2 and V2-FF are identical in terms of predictions and features, with the major difference being that metapredict V2-FF offers batched predictions.
 Batched predictions are automatically parallelized on either the CPU or GPU.
 In addition, we rewrote the metapredict domain decomposition algorithm in C to provide a 10-20x improvement in performance for this step.

 We note that V2-FF was released after CAID, so the performance reported there is the V2 network performance.
-Because metapredict V2-FF is implemented in a `Google Colab notebook for batch prediction <https://colab.research.google.com/github/idptools/metapredict/blob/master/colab/metapredict_colab.ipynb>`__ you don't have to take our word for it that it's fast; just upload a proteome and see for yourself!
+Because metapredict V2-FF is implemented in a `Google Colab notebook for batch prediction <https://colab.research.google.com/drive/1UOrOxun9i23XDE8lFo_4I89Tw8P3Z1D-?usp=sharing>`__ you don't have to take our word for it that it's fast; just upload a proteome and see for yourself! **Note**: The colab notebook has now been updated to V3.
+However, all 3 metapredict networks are available for use in the notebook!

 What is new as far as the disorder prediction in V3?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^